 1. Check pilot assembly.
 Record this in your logbook.

 a.
-The ignition electrode must be centered in the igniter body.
+Center the ignition electrode in the igniter body.

 c.
-The high tension wire between the transformer and the ignition electrode should be checked for deterioration.
+Check the high tension wire between the transformer and the ignition electrode for deterioration.

 d.
-The flame scanner should be inspected and cleaned if necessary.
+Inspect and clean the flame scanner if necessary.

 2. Check air dampers for smooth operation.
 Remove accumulation of lint or dirt.
 Record this in your logbook.